genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/button.rst

 **Footnotes:**

 .. [#] In Genro there are different macros used as a shortcut that you can use in place of some javascript command.
-For a complete list and relative explanation, check the :ref:`macro` documentation page.
+For a complete list and relative explanation, check the :ref:`macro` page.